 c.
 To do the work of the tabernacle: In some ways, being a priest was far more visible and perhaps “glamorous” than being a Levite.
 But the service of the Levites made the work of the priests possible and was seen by God as having equal value.
 It was all part of the work of the tabernacle.

 i.
 “Service at the tabernacle may be done only at the express command of God.
-There is a special poignancy in the words of v.10 as they follow the paragraph reminding us of the deaths of Aaron’s sons.”
+There is a special poignancy in the words of Numbers 3:10 as they follow the paragraph reminding us of the deaths of Aaron’s sons.”
 (Allen)

 ii.
-In the perspective of the New Covenant, God also has an order and an organization.
+In the perspective of the new covenant, God also has an order and an organization.
 God has appointed offices and roles in the church such as elder, pastor (shepherd), and overseer.
-There should be an appropriate recognition of such offices and the men who properly fulfill such offices (Hebrews 13:7 and 13:17, Ephesians 4:11-15).
+There should be an appropriate recognition of such offices and the men who properly fulfill such offices (Hebrews 13:7, 17; Ephesians 4:11-15).

 iii.
-However, in the New Covenant every believer is a priest (1 Peter 2:5 and 2:9; Revelation 1:6 and 5:10).
-While there is structure and order in the New Covenant community, all have equal standing before God in Jesus Christ, and equal access to God in Jesus.
+However, in the new covenant every believer is a priest (1 Peter 2:5, 9; Revelation 1:6, 5:10).
+While there is structure and order in the new covenant community, all have equal standing before God in Jesus Christ, and equal access to God in Jesus.

 3. (11-13) The Levites are a special possession to God.

 a.
-I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the Law of Moses, God had special claim to the firstborn of Israel (Exodus 13:1-2 and 13:11-15).
+I Myself have taken the Levites from among the children of Israel instead of every firstborn: In the law of Moses, God had a special claim to the firstborn of Israel (Exodus 13:1-2 and 13:11-15).
 As the Exodus passages show, this was true of both man and beast.
-This demonstrated the principle that God has claim to the first and best of our blessings.
+This demonstrated the principle that God has a claim to the first and best of our blessings.

 i.
 Allen notes that the words instead of “serve as a clear example of substitution in the Hebrew Scriptures (cf. Genesis 22:13: ‘a ram…instead of his son’; cf. also Matthew 20:28).”